unionai/unionai-docs/source/data-input-output/task-input-and-output.md

 ## Metadata and raw data

-The system distinguishes between the metadata and raw data.
+Union distinguishes between the metadata and raw data.

 Primitive values (`int`, `str`, etc.) are stored directly in the metadata store while complex data objects (`pandas.DataFrame`, `FlyteFile`, etc.) are stored by reference, with the reference pointer in the in metadata store and the actual data in the raw data store.